zeroluck/docs/sources/admin-guide/installation/index.md

 # Gluu Server Installation

-The easiest way to install on of the Gluu Server binary distributions for Linux.
+The easiest way to install the Gluu Server is via one of our binary distributions for Linux.
 You can use our `yum` repository for [Centos](./centos.md) or `apt-get` for [Ubuntu](./ubuntu.md)